 For GMC applicants it is possible to combine the training route with equivalence route and enter at ST3 or ST4 (Combined Programme CESR CP route).

 Exit from training

-Training normally lasts a period of five years with a minimum training time of 48 months WTE.
+Training normally lasts an indicative period of five years WTE.
 The Faculty of Public Health will issue a Certificate of Completion of Training (CCT) when three criteria are met: